conan-io/conan-center-index/docs/adding_packages/folders_and_files.md

     sha256: "9a1e0e9e843a356d65c7604e2c8bf9402b50fe294c355de0095ebd42fb9bd2c5"
 ```

-For more information about picking source tarballs, adding or removing versions, or what the rules are for patches - continue reading our
+For more information about picking source tarballs, adding or removing versions, or what the rules are for patches, continue reading our
 [Sources and Patches](sources_and_patches.md) guide.

 > **Note**: Under our mission to ensure quality, patches undergo extra scrutiny. **Make sure to review** our